MithraThatta/Wireless-Audio-Transmitter/README.md

 - **Analog front end**
   - 3.5 mm female audio jack for audio input from any source
   - AC coupling(10 µF) capacitor to block DC voltage
-  - 20 Hz single‑pole low‑pass (827 Ω/10 nF) to block frequencies below the audio band lower threshold
+  - ~1 Hz single‑pole high‑pass (10 µF/100 kΩ) to block stray frequencies, input jack noise, etc
   - 1.65 volt rebiasing via 2 100kΩ resistors to fit audio within range of ADC(0 to 3.3 volts)
-  - 24 kHz single‑pole high‑pass (10 µF/100 kΩ) for anti aliasing, adherence to Nyquist Frequency rule
+  - 19 KHz single‑pole low‑pass (827 Ω/10 nF) to block frequencies above the audio band and nyquist frequency
   - Unity‑gain op-amp buffer to isolate the ADC input and its associated current draw surges
   - Voltage amplifying op-amp to amplify audio(voltage) swings in softer audio, such as songs and speeches to cut through static
   - Link to circuit: https://rb.gy/817adk